angezid/advanced-mark.js/doc_v2/nesting-overlapping.md

               length : indices[1] - indices[0]
             };
             // some additional properties e.g. class/color to highlight nested group,
-            // match identifer to highlight all match groups with next/previous buttons ...
+            // match identifier to highlight all match groups with next/previous buttons ...
             // can be added here to the range object ranges.push(range);
           }